neilhan/drop/tech/20190414_spacemacs_ctrl_i_ctrl_m_fix.md

 # Fixing Spacemacs Ctrl-i Ctrl-m

-For Evil mode, I am hope the ctrl-o and ctrl-i work as Vim does.
+With Evil mode, I hoping the ctrl-o and ctrl-i work as Vim does.

-However emacs treat ctrl-i as Tab key, and ctrl-m as Enter key.
+However emacs treats ctrl-i as Tab key, and ctrl-m as Enter key.
-To fix that, add the following two lines to .spacemacs file "(defun dotspacemacs/user-config".
+To fix this, add the following two lines to ~/.spacemacs file "(defun dotspacemacs/user-config".

 ```.spacemacs
 (defun dotspacemacs/user-config ()